 A tribute to tradition

-The performance was directed by Alessandro Talevi, who brought the original atmosphere of the historic premiere back to the stage thanks to the sketches preserved in the Ricordi Archive.
-Maestro Michele Mariotti led the orchestra, highlighting the expressive power of Puccini's score.
-The protagonists of the first evenings included Saioa Hernàndez, Gregory Kunde and Gevorg Hokobyan.
-For the repeat performances on January 17 and 19, the main role is entrusted to Anastasia Bartoli, accompanied by Vincenzo Costanzo and Daniel Luis de Vicente.
+The performance was directed by Alessandro Talevi, who recreated the original atmosphere of the historic premiere thanks to sketches preserved in the Ricordi Archive.
+Maestro Michele Mariotti conducted the orchestra, highlighting the expressive power of Puccini's score.
+Among the stars of the opening performances were Saioa Hernández, Gregory Kunde, and Gevórg Hokobyán.
+For the repeat performances on January 17 and 19, the title role will be played by Anastasia Bartoli, accompanied by Vincenzo Costanzo and Daniel Luis de Vicente.

 A production woven with Campanian talent